Thai PM warns against protesting missing democracy plaque

-BANGKOK (AP) — The head of Thailand’s military government has warned people against making a political issue after a plaque marking the country’s 1932 transition to democracy was ripped and stolen from a public plaza.
+BANGKOK (AP) — The head of Thailand’s military government on Tuesday warned people against making a political issue of the vandalism of a plaque marking the country’s 1932 transition to democracy that was ripped and stolen from a public plaza.
+It was replaced by one celebrating the monarchy.

 Srisuwan Janya, a veteran social activist, was detained by soldiers when he tried to submit a letter to Prayuth asking that the act of vandalism be investigated.